 - If they choose “No” then we do not get the precise coordinate information from that viewer.
 However, DCS still gets the Internet address of the viewer and try to infer the location from that.
 Precision is unfortunately lower in that case.

-No matter who views the dynotag content around the planet, DCS always tries to get the location information of the viewer and add that to the view log of the tag, as the access takes place.
-The owner of the tag is also sent a view notification email – if the feature is enabled by tag owner.
+No matter who views the dynotag content around the planet, DCS always works to get the location information of the viewer and add that to the view log of the tag’s linked record, as the access takes place.
+The owner of the record is also sent a view notification email – if the feature is enabled by record owner.

 In a related note: On tags attached to your belongings, or with loved ones’ Emergency Info tags, we strongly recommend enabling “receive an e-mail when the tag is viewed” which is enabled by default.
 That way, you will immediately know when the tag contents are accessed.